 We have WiFi installed on all of our boats!

-The cost is approximately $17 per day if you decide on 5 days or longer, however it is a bit more expensive if you only want it for a couple of days.
+The cost is approximately $30/$40 for 1 day or $135/$205 for a week, depending on the length of your boat.
 You don’t need to pre-book, you just log on and pay with your credit card when you are on the boat.
-Instructions are in your boat book.
+You will find instructions are in your boat book.

 Snorkeling equipment is included with your charter.
 Once you arrive you can have a look through our selection of masks, snorkels and fins to find ones that are the right fit for you!
 However if you have snorkeling equipment that you use regularly and know fits you well, we would recommend bringing it with you!